 The maximum number of records allowed in a collection is restricted to a numerical cap.
 The maximum number of items in drop-down lists is similarly capped.
-The default cap on both records and list items is 200, but under certain conditions, these caps can be overridden (see Cap Overrides).
+The default cap on both records and list items is normally 200, but under certain conditions, these caps can be overridden (see Cap Overrides).

 Caps are designed to maintain the performance of your local system and of the database server.
-Because data retrieved from the server resides on your local system in a collection, an excessive number of records or list items can degrade the performance of the system.
-Retrieval of a large number of records or list items can put unnecessary demands on the database server as well.
+Because data retrieved from the server resides on your local system in a collection, retrieval of a large number of records or list items can put unnecessary demands on the database server and slow system performance.